 Wicker and willow caskets offer a beautiful, dignified, and environmentally responsible way to say goodbye.
 By choosing a woven casket, you are opting for a vessel that is as strong as it is sustainable, supporting both local artisans and the health of our planet.
 As the "Green Burial" movement continues to grow through 2025 and 2026, these natural options are becoming more accessible than ever.

-If you are just beginning your research into funeral arrangements, it is helpful to view our complete guide to caskets to compare all your options, from traditional metals to modern eco-friendly weaves.
+If you are just beginning your research into funeral arrangements, it is helpful to view our casket sizing guide to compare your options, from traditional metals to modern eco-friendly weaves.